 - The Samurai Jack episode "Jack vs. Mad Jack" has Jack fighting a clone spawned from his irrational anger.
 At the conclusion, he catches on, steps back and meditates.
 With his anger calmed, the clone's power cuts off and it dissipates.

 - When Trixie shows up for revenge and curb-stomps Twilight Sparkle in the My Little Pony: Friendship Is Magic episode "Magic Duel", Twilight's only chance to fight back is some Training from Hell to become as powerful as Trixie.
 However, being well-aware that she can't match her power, Twilight instead uses trickery and stage magic, which is Trixie's usual specialty, to defeat her.

 - Batman: The Animated Series had Batman vs a Robot Me that was trying to replace him.
-Batman (original) let? the Robot version kill him; and the robot was such an exact copy it self-destructed for violating Batman's One Rule.
+Batman let the Robot version believe it had killed him (by throwing him into a bottomless pit); the robot was such an exact copy it suffered a mental breakdown and then destroyed itself for violating Batman's One Rule.